Worthing College

-Worthing College is a sixth form college.
-The College is situated in Broadwater, in the town of Worthing on the south coast of England.
+Haywards Heath College and Northbrook College.
+Worthing College is situated in Broadwater, in the town of Worthing on the south coast of England.

 History

 Grammar school

 The school directly descends from the former Worthing High School for Boys on Bolsover Road, also known as Worthing Grammar School.
 It had been on that site since 1963, changing to a sixth form college in 1974.
 Worthing High School for Boys had opened on Broadwater Road in 1924.

 The girls' grammar school, Gaisford Girls' High School, previously Worthing High School for Girls, located on a separate site in Gaisford Road, became Worthing High School in 1974.
 At the same time Worthing Technical High School became Durrington High School.

 In July 2013 the college moved to a new campus at 1 Sanditon Way, which was converted from Aviva's Regional Headquarters.

 Admissions

 It offers a range of courses and facilities for sixth form students, adult students, those in employment and visiting international students, offering over 65 AS/A Level, BTEC courses and from 2020 new T-level courses.

 Worthing College has classrooms and laboratories, 8 Learning Zones designed to develop independent learning skills, a Performing Arts Centre known as the Sealight Theatre, Art and Design, Media and Film Studies.
 It has a Sports Academy and an on site fitness gym, open to all students and staff.